CenterForOpenScience/SHARE/whitepapers/tasks/Harvest.md

 * Tease the collected data into individual blobs
 * Extract SUIDs for each blob
 * Store each (SUID, blob) pair as a RawDatum
-* Spawn the transform task for each blob
+* Spawn an IngestTask for each blob

 ## Considerations